 Management of dysphasia

-Referral to speech and language therapy is the usual practice for dysphasia where a thorough assessment of the nature of the problem is followed by exercises to encourage the recovery of fluent speech and understanding.
+Referral to speech and language therapy (SLT) is the usual practice for dysphasia where a thorough assessment of the nature of the problem is followed by exercises to encourage the recovery of fluent speech and understanding.
 Therapy tends to be tailored to the needs of the individual patient.
-The value of these interventions has been assessed by a number of Cochrane reviews.
-The most recent concluded that speech and language therapy was effective in improving communication, but that there was not enough evidence to discern which particular type of therapy to recommend.
+Cochrane reviews provide evidence of the effectiveness of SLT for people with aphasia following stroke, in terms of improved functional communication, reading, writing, and expressive language compared with no therapy.
+There is also some indication that therapy at high intensity, high dose or over a longer period may be beneficial.